Life is such a rare and precious thing, but is it really?

 So despite the surface of Saturn being kinda chilly in winter (like -100 deg C) and saturated with hydrocarbons and ammonia at many bars of atmospheric pressure, it might still feel pretty good for the local Saturnian life basking in the sun at a local beach in front of a sea of pure liquid methane.

-In fact for the Saturnian people, the Earth might look too close to the Sun which means the temperature there would be unbearably hot, also the air would feel pretty thin and the free oxygen for them is a strong poison.
+In fact for the Saturnian people, the Earth might seem way too close to the Sun which means the temperature there would be unbearably hot, also the air would feel pretty thin and the free oxygen for them is a strong poison.